 Do You Allow Outside Contractors?

 If a yard does not allow outside contractors and also doesn’t allow DIY work (or you don’t have the skills), you’re locked into using their services.
 That can lead to long delays (possibly while they are charging you a daily fee) or no recourse for shoddy work.
-The Boat Galley’s graphics designer, Julie Tijerina, got caught in this exact situation in a recent haulout.
+The Boat Galley’s graphics designer, Julie Tijerina, got caught in this exact situation in her last haul-out.

 Do I Have to Buy Parts and Supplies From You?

 Yards run the gamut here, from requiring that absolutely everything be purchased from them (or that you pay a fee of anywhere from 10% to 25% of the item’s cost to them) to no requirements.
-This is critical know, no matter what projects you’re planning but is of major importance if you’re doing something like repowering.
+This is critical knowledge, no matter what projects you’re planning, but it is of major importance if you’re doing something expensive like repowering.

 Can I Stay on the Boat?

 Many yards won’t let you live on the boat while in the yard, citing insurance regulations.
 Others charge an extra fee.
-If you can’t stay on the boat, or don’t want to, check out nearby lodging options and factor the cost in.
+If you can’t stay on the boat or don’t want to, check out nearby lodging options and factor the cost in.
 Staying on the boat?
 Check out the showers and other facilities and learn the applicable regulations (many yards won’t let you use BBQ grills, for example).
-And if you plan to stay on the boat, read this and this article.
+And if you plan to stay on the boat, read about how to make the most of your galley on the hard and the realities of living on a boat in the yard.

 How Secure is the Yard?